 - Quick and easy to program

 - Kit includes engine module, wiring, connectors and complete instructions

 This electronic engine monitor will bring your classic ride into the 21st century!
 The easy-to-install system contains a small box that clips into your vehicle's existing wiring.
 The box neatly fits into your engine compartment and will bring on-board computer diagnostics to your vintage beauty.
-This monitor system allows you to see critical levels like oil pressure, engine temp, battery usage, vacuum and RPM, which will instantly let you know if something is wrong.
+This monitor system allows you to see critical levels like oil pressure, engine temp, battery usage, vacuum, RPM and Speed, which will instantly let you know if something is wrong.
+This also allows you to monitor your speed and adjust for gear ratio and tire diameter changes.
 Your engine can be quickly destroyed in minutes--don't trust little light bulbs to let you know when something is wrong!
 Instead, use the EngineStat monitor and app and see how your Mustang or Bronco is driving!

 - Oil Pressure

 Please Note: Mustangs or Broncos with oil pressure gauges (not the standard oil pressure indicator lamp) must use the Adapter Kit (MPESADPT) for accurate oil pressure readings.